isn2102/p8105_final_project/Proposal.md

 research questions.
 We also anticipate there may be challenges with missing data in certain key variables, which we will have to deal with the in data cleaning/tidying phase of the project.

-### To Do’s

-Small things:

-  - Add photos to home page -

-  - Add to health and garden map dashboard the theme and back to home page link, also map subtitles -

-  - Add tabs for visual explorations to garden page, and both dashboards (also analysis for the health/econ dashboards) -

-  - change exposure variable name in drop down

-  - Make left graph not a tab on health dashboard -

-  - Make graph titles larger -

-  - Change market value map to quantile to get more color variation

-  - Add borough and community board to the economic dashboard pop up labels -

-  - Make titles bigger and captions bigger (move to top) for economic dashboard -

-  - Make name for distribution of gardens by budget allocation more informative -

-  - Change legends to bottom left -

-  - Make analysis page pretty

-  - Consolidate data cleaning code

-Big thing:

-  - Write up report

-  - Make screen cast

-  - Figure out analysis: Meet with Prof Porter again to ask about possibility of GEE and how to do linear models with not exactly linear data